Is OB-GYN the Same as Gynecologist?

 At The OB-GYN & Incontinence Center, we proudly provide a variety of minimally invasive surgeries so you can minimize recovery time and risk of infection.

 If you are looking for an OB-GYN in Arcadia who accepts your insurance, you do not need to look far, as we accept most major insurance plans right here at The OB-GYN & Incontinence Center!
 If you have further questions about our insurance policies, be sure to get in touch with us.
 For an appointment or more information about our services at The OB-GYN & Incontinence Center, please feel free to give us a call or book an appointment online.
 We have convenient locations to serve you.
-We serve patients from Arcadia CA, West Covina CA, Glendale CA, Whittier CA, Pasadena CA, Alhambra CA, and Baldwin Park CA.
+We serve patients from Arcadia CA, Glendale CA, Monrovia CA, Pasadena CA, Los Angeles CA, Burbank CA and surrounding areas.